-Each Customer's billing statement will include a line item reflected "NHCRWA", which will be calculated based upon the Customer's actual water usage for the previous month multiplied by the current surface water fee assessed by the North Harris County Regional Water Authority.
-As of April 2019, the rate currently is $4.30 per 1,000 gallons of water used.
+Each Customer’s billing statement includes a line item reflected “NHCRWA”, which is calculated based upon the Customer’s actual water usage for the previous month multiplied by the current surface water fee assessed by the North Harris County Regional Water Authority.
+As of April 1, 2020, the rate currently is $4.70 per 1,000 gallons of water used.

 Who is the North Harris County Regional Water Authority?